 Before joining CAC in 2014, Michael served as founding Executive Director of The Resolve, a non-profit working to end violence perpetrated by armed groups in Africa.
 Michael serves on the Advisory Board of Invisible Children and graduated from the University of Notre Dame.
 He guides CAC’s work of teaching contemplative spirituality and is passionate about helping people connect with their sacred vocation in service to the needs of the world.

 Corinne is a native New Mexican with over 25 years of experience as a CPA.
 She is a long-time volunteer for United Way and several other non-profit agencies, and she serves as an advocate for New Mexico’s children in foster care.
 Corinne and her husband, Larry, have three grown children.
-Corinne leads CAC’s internal operations, including finance, accounting, systems, technology, human resources, and facilities.
+Corinne leads CAC’s internal operations, including finance, accounting, systems, technology, and facilities.

 Ron joined the CAC full time in January of 2017 to oversee the development our digital web platforms, including our constituent relations tools and our online learning platforms.
 He has held technology deployment positions over the past thirty years with The Walt Disney Company, Presbyterian Healthcare, and the State of New Mexico.
 Ron was a member of the first cohort of Living School students.
 He has lived in New Mexico since 1994 with his wife Theresa.
 They have two grown children.

 Upon earning a degree in Applied Mathematics from UCLA, Ben worked with JP Morgan and Deloitte.
 After a life-changing experience took him out of the world of finance, Ben served for ten years as the CEO of Invisible Children, a nonprofit dedicated to ending the violence of the Lord’s Resistance Army in central Africa.
 In 2015, Ben joined the Board of CAC on the strategic planning committee and joined CAC’s leadership team as a staff member in 2016.